ingramleedy/FAAFacilitiesFFContentPack/README.md

 ## Addendum: Syncing Content Packs via Cloud Storage (e.g., OneDrive)

-For users who want to easily manage and sync the Colorado Mountain Passes content pack across multiple devices, you can integrate a cloud storage service like Microsoft OneDrive with ForeFlight.
+For users who want to easily manage and sync the FAA Districts & Facilities content pack across multiple devices, you can integrate a cloud storage service like Microsoft OneDrive with ForeFlight.
 This setup allows you to host the content pack .zip file in a shared folder, where it can automatically sync across your devices via OneDrive.
 Once integrated, new or updated .zip files placed in the designated folder will appear in ForeFlight's More > Downloads section for import.
 With ForeFlight's Automatic Content Packs Download setting (enabled by default in recent versions), packs can download automatically, and updates (e.g., replacing the .zip with a newer version) can be handled by re-importing the revised file.

 **Note:** This feature requires a ForeFlight Pro or higher subscription plan for Cloud Documents integration.
 Content packs do not auto-update in-place; you must replace the .zip file with an updated version (ideally including a version number in the optional manifest.json for tracking) and re-import it.
 However, the cloud sync ensures the latest .zip is available on all linked devices.